-When an enabled hardware interrupt event occurs, if the corresponding bit is also set in the "Hardware Interrupt Output Enable Register (0x0013)", the $\overline{\text{IRQ}}$ output is asserted to alert the host.
-Thus, the "Hardware Interrupt Output Enable Register (0x0013)" establishes two interrupt priority levels for hardware events: high priority interrupts generate an $\overline{\text{IRQ}}$ signal output, while low priority interrupts do not.
+When an enabled hardware interrupt event occurs, if the corresponding bit is also set in the "Hardware Interrupt Output Enable Register (0x0013)", the IRQ output is asserted to alert the host.
+Thus, the "Hardware Interrupt Output Enable Register (0x0013)" establishes two interrupt priority levels for hardware events: high priority interrupts generate an IRQ signal output, while low priority interrupts do not.
 The host detects low priority interrupts by polling the "Hardware Pending Interrupt Register (0x0006)".

-A single IRQ host interrupt output signal is shared by all enabled interrupt conditions having bits set in the Hardware, RT or MT Interrupt Output Enable registers.
-Multiple interrupt-causing events can occur simultaneously, so each IRQ output assertion can result from one or more interrupt conditions.
+A single $\overline{\text{IRQ}}$ host interrupt output signal is shared by all enabled interrupt conditions having bits set in the Hardware, or RT Interrupt Output Enable registers.
+Multiple interrupt-causing events can occur simultaneously, so each $\overline{\text{IRQ}}$ output assertion can result from one or more interrupt conditions.

 When the host receives an $\overline{\text{IRQ}}$ signal from the device, it identifies the event (or events) that triggered the interrupt.
 The host has two options: (a) go to the Interrupt Log Buffer (using the method described in "9.6.
 Interrupt Count & Log Address Register (0x000A)" and "9.7.
-Interrupt Log Buffer"), or (b) use a hardware-assisted scheme using the three low order bits in the "Hardware Pending Interrupt Register (0x0006)" to identify new interrupt(s).
+Interrupt Log Buffer"), or (b) use a hardware-assisted scheme using bit 2 in the "Hardware Pending Interrupt Register (0x0006)" to identify new interrupt(s).

 For the second method, the host reads the "Hardware Pending Interrupt Register (0x0006)".
-While bits 15-3 in this register identify hardware interrupt conditions, the three low-order register bits indicate zero vs. non-zero status for the RT and MT Pending Interrupt Registers.
-If any of these bits is logic 1, the corresponding Pending Interrupt Register has one or more interrupt flags set.
-Any combination of these three bits may be set, or all three bits may be zero, if only hardware interrupt(s) occurred.
-When the host reads any of the four Pending Interrupt registers, the read access self-resets the register to 0x0000.
-Thus, the host should retain the read value from the "Hardware Pending Interrupt Register (0x0006)" when 1 or more bits are non-zero in the bit 2-0 range.
-These bits indicate zero vs. non-zero status for the RT and MT Pending Interrupt Registers:
+While bits 15-3 in this register identify hardware interrupt conditions, bit 2 indicates zero vs. non-zero status for the RT Pending Interrupt Register.
+If bit 2 is logic 1, the RT Pending Interrupt Register has one or more interrupt flags set.
+Bit 2 will be zero if only hardware interrupt(s) occurred.
+When the host reads either of the Pending Interrupt registers, the read access self-resets the register to 0x0000.
+Thus, the host should retain the read value from the "Hardware Pending Interrupt Register (0x0006)" when bit 2 indicates non-zero status for the RT Pending Interrupt Register:

-- When bits 2-0 in the "Hardware Pending Interrupt Register (0x0006)" read 000, there are no new interrupts in the RT and MT Pending Interrupt Registers. - When MTIP (SMT Interrupt Pending) bit 1 is set in the "Hardware Pending Interrupt Register (0x0006)", the "SMT Bus Monitor Pending Interrupt Register (0x0008)" contains a nonzero value.
-The host can read this register to identify the specific bus monitor interrupt event(s). - When RTIP (RT Interrupt Pending) bit 2 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" contains a nonzero value.
-The host can read the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" to identify specific RT interrupt event(s).
+- When bit 2 in the "Hardware Pending Interrupt Register (0x0006)" reads 0, there are no new interrupts in the RT Pending Interrupt Register. - When RTIP (RT Interrupt Pending) bit 2 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Remote Terminal Pending Interrupt Register (0x0009)" contains a nonzero value.
+The host can read the "Remote Terminal Pending Interrupt Register (0x0009)" to identify specific RT interrupt event(s).

-When polling the Pending Interrupt registers to identify low priority interrupts that do not assert the \overline{IRQ} output, the same decoding method can be applied.
-A single read of the "Hardware Pending Interrupt Register (0x0006)" reveals zero vs. non-zero status of all Pending Interrupt registers.
+When polling the Pending Interrupt registers to identify low priority interrupts that do not assert the $\overline{\text{IRQ}}$ output, the same decoding method can be applied.
+A single read of the "Hardware Pending Interrupt Register (0x0006)" reveals zero vs. non-zero status for both hardware and RT interrupts.

-Alternately, the host can poll the "Interrupt Count & Log Address Register (0x000A)" to identify low priority interrupts that do not assert the IRQ output.
+Alternately, the host can poll the "Interrupt Count & Log Address Register (0x000A)" to identify low priority interrupts that do not assert the \overline{IRQ} output.
 Bits 15:9 in this register contain a 7-bit count value indicating the number of interrupts logged (0 - 127) since the "Interrupt Count & Log Address Register (0x000A)" was last read.
 Although the "Interrupt Log Buffer" only holds data from the last 32 interrupts, register bits 15:9 count beyond 32 for buffer overrun detection.
 Counting stops at 127.
 Register bits 15:9 are reset automatically when the host reads the "Interrupt Count & Log Address Register (0x000A)".